Belal0066/Heap-Memory-Manager/lib_hmm/README.md

 ## Configuration

-The allocator can be configured by modifying the following macros in `libhmm.c`:
+The libhmm can be configured by modifying the following macros in `libhmm.h`:

 - `LOG_MODE`: Set to 1 to enable logging of allocation and deallocation operations
 - `ALIGNMENT`: Set the byte alignment for allocated memory (default is 8)